-Figure 3: Face recognition by matching image sets. (a) The similarity between manifolds is computed as the sum of principal angles and is used for NN classification.
-Once a query set has been classified, it can be included in the model by on-line updating the existing manifold. (b) Screenshot after recognition.
+Figure 4: Face recognition by matching image sets.
+The similarity between manifolds is computed as the sum of principal angles and is used for NN classification.
+Once a query set has been classified, it can be included in the model by on-line updating the existing manifold.